 always got time for a Britpop poll

-― No stage school training, natural talent and attitude by the shed (Noodle Vague), Sunday, 17 January 2016 02:15 (four years ago) link
+― No stage school training, natural talent and attitude by the shed (Noodle Vague), Sunday, 17 January 2016 02:15 (five years ago) link

 but only if it's absolutely chocca with attitude and top, top blokes